Limited Liability Roof Coating Warranty

 The reality with virtually all roof warranties is you are relying on the honor of the contractor.

-My opinion on what this says is: 1) You have to immediately notify them in writing.
-If its not immediate and you didn’t realize you had a problem until a year or two later a lawyer could argue this was outside the terms.
-2) They have to substantiate your claim.
+My opinion on what this says is: 1) You have to document routine maintenance every six to eight months to keep the warranty current.
+2) If there is a claim they have to substantiate it.
 3) Your only remedy is for them to give you enough product to re-do the affected areas.
 4) They are not responsible for labor.
 5) The repairs don’t extend the warranty.

-As I mentioned the above statements are my opinions regarding what the Elastek Warranty says.
+The statements above and below are my opinions regarding what the Tucson Rubberized Warranty says.
 This is included so their lawyer doesn’t call me.

-I could break the above down line by line, but it seems to basically say almost everything is excluded, especially cracks caused by movement under the material, and water sitting on the material.
-Based on my experience a coating applied with an average skill level is only going to fail based on physical movement, failure of the substrate or ponding.
+Section E, in my opinion, seems to say almost everything is excluded, especially cracks caused by movement under the material (Unsuitable substrates).
+Based on my experience a coating applied with an average skill level is only going to fail based on physical movement, failure of the substrate, or ponding.
 All of which are excluded.

-So is the warranty worth the paper its printed on?
+So is the warranty worth the paper it’s printed on?
 I don’t believe so.
-Based on my experience with Dunn Edwards and Elastek if they screw up they act in a reasonable manner to get it taken care of.
-Each company has given me material one time over the past ten years because of a bad batch of material.
-We re-did the work for the clients and I ate my labor costs.
+Based on my experience with Dunn Edwards and Tucson Rubberized if they screw up they act reasonably to get it taken care of.
+Each company has given me material one time over the past ten years because something strange happening with the paint or coating.
+In both situations, we re-did the work for the clients and I ate my labor costs.
 Then we moved on to the next job.

 Written warranties do have some value in the following situation.
-If the house is being sold and the new homeowners wants a warranty, there is perceived value in having one written and in hand.
+If the house is being sold and the new homeowners want a warranty, there is perceived value in having a written warranty in hand.

 I’m not trying to scare you off but rather to talk about the realities of roofing and what happens when something goes wrong.

-A year and several storms after doing the work he called me and said he had a slow leak in the office part of his house.
-I went and looked for the leak on the roof.
-I found a small gap on one of the air conditioner ducts which very close to where the leak was coming out in the house, so I spot patched the small area for free.
+A year (and several storms) after the work was completed the client called and said he had a slow leak in the office part of his house.
+I went and looked for the leak on the roof and found a small gap on one of the air conditioner ducts which very close to where the leak inside was.
+I spot patched the small area for free.
 Nobody knows for sure if a leak is taken care of until it gets rained on again, so I left and we waited for the next storm.

 The warranty was expired but I kept going back at no charge because I had never found the leak and it was a matter of pride.
-I finally found a screw from the air conditioner that had been stepped on under one of the ducts.
-It had poked a small hole in the coating – about 15 feet from the leak.
-I’d never seen this happen before but the water was dripping inside the house 15 feet from the hole in the roof.
+I finally found a screw from the air conditioner that had been stepped on under one of the ducts about fifteen feet from the leak.
+The screw had poked a small hole in the coating.
+I’d never seen this happen before but the water was apparently running along a rafter and dripping inside the house 15 feet from the tiny hole in the roof.
 Most always – as in 99.9% of the time – the leak is within a foot.

 Conclusions: When I told the homeowner about the screw, his wife told me the first leak was right after they had the air conditioner serviced, but they didn’t think to connect the two.
-Apparently the AC repair person had dropped one of the panel screws under one of the ducts and then stepped on it.
-I didn’t charge for the trips or my time even though I morally and legally could have.
+Apparently, the AC repair person had dropped one of the panel screws under one of the ducts and then stepped on it.
+I didn’t charge for the trips or my time even though I morally and legally could have since this leak was created by someone else doing work while on the roof.

 Example 2) I’ve had a few of these over the years.
 We coat and warranty the roof.
-Sometime in the warranty period I get a call about a leak.
+Sometime in the warranty period, I get a call about a leak.
 We go find the leak and patch it.
 There is some water damage to the paint on a wall in the house.
-As a courtesy we’ve repainted the wall at no charge.
+If the staining on the ceiling was light or was not bothering the client we left it.
+Several times there has been more damage to sheetrock – and we’ve patched it at no charge.

-Example 3) We coated a very large roof on a house and included a 6 year warranty on it.
+Example 3) We coated a very large roof on a house and included a 6-year warranty on it.
 A couple of years after doing the work I got a call about a leak.
-Unfortunately for the client the water had dripped into her computers printer and destroyed the electronics.
+Unfortunately for the client the water had dripped into her computer printer and destroyed the electronics.

 We found a small pin size hole near a drain/scupper on the roof directly over where the printer was sitting and patched it.
 We didn’t pay for the printer.
 I know this sounds harsh.
-When I quote jobs I’m not including money for escrow or to take care of future property damage, and no other roofers I’m aware of are doing this either.
-It keeps the final price to the clients lower.
-The price for the repairing and recoating the roof is for the our work and our material and doesn’t include any insurance for damages.
+When I quote jobs I’m not including additional money to put in escrow or internal insurance fund to take care of future property damage.
+No other roofers I’m aware of are doing this either.
+Not adding to the roof coating prices for possible future damages keeps the final price to the clients lower, but they are also carrying the financial risk for possible damage.
+In other words, the price for repairing and recoating the roof is for our work and our material and doesn’t include any insurance by me for damages.

-So now for the actual written Limited Liability Warranty.
+So now for the actual written Limited Liability Warranty from AA Brite.

 AA Brite 24/7 Limited Liability Warranty